anandwana001/android-interview/README.md

 -

 ## Thread
- - Different type of threads?
+ - Different types of threads?
- - Difference between different type of thread?
+ - Difference between different types of thread?
  - Thread <-> Handler <-> looper
  - UI vs Background Thread
  -

 ## Architecture
- - What is SOLID principles?
+ - What are SOLID principles?
  - What is MVVM?
  - Brief about Android Architecture.
  -